 - 1 Serrano pepper

 - 1/4 cup cilantro leaves, packed

 - Water to thin

-- Transfer to a medium bowl or jar.
-Stir in white onion and water one tablespoon at a time until thinned to desired consistency.
+- Transfer to a bowl or jar and stir in white onion.
+Add water one tablespoon at a time until thinned to desired consistency.

 Storage: Refrigerate in an airtight container for up to one week.